October 5, 2025

 - Amanda Cooper’s, mom’s best friend, Leslie, had surgery for ovarian cancer and it was successful!
 They were able to get all of the cancer.
 Please pray for strength, as she will have a few more chemo treatments.

 - Please pray for Tom Simon and his family.
-Tom will be starting palliative chemo treatments this Monday.
-Prayers for the whole family would be appreciated, especially for Tom and Linda as they navigate this news.
+Tom has started palliative chemo treatments.
+Prayers for the whole family would be appreciated, especially for Tom and Linda.

 - Pray that Andrew Hauser will continue to remain clear of any rejection of his new organs and for safety as he travels to and from Pittsburgh for his tests.